 Individuals may be nominated by colleagues, experts in the field, or leaders of the individual’s institute.
 There is no limit to the number of nominations that may be submitted by a single institute, all qualified and exceptional nominations are encouraged.
 All nominations will be carefully reviewed and considered by the Prize Committee.
 The winner will be notified prior to an official public announcement and award symposium June 13, 2017 at the Johns Hopkins School of Medicine in Baltimore, MD.

-The nomination period for the 2017 Prize has been extended through March 31, 2017.
 Questions regarding the prize or your nomination may be submitted to:

 Constance Lieber Prize Committee